-As noted above, our revolving credit facility currently matures in March 2010.
-As also noted above, we first entered into our revolving credit facility in March 2005 with an initial borrowing base of \$18.0 million.
-In November 2005, the amount available under the facility was increased to \$23.0 million.
-In December 2006, the amount available under the facility was increased to \$30.0 million.
-In July 2007, the amount available under the facility was increased to \$90.0 million and our maturity date was extended from March 2009 to March 2010.
-In addition to our history of renewals and our borrowing base increases with our lender, we are currently in compliance with all debt covenants and we expect to continue to be in compliance during the balance of 2009.
-As we have historically, we continue to make all interest payments on time and since December 2008, we have made principal payments of approximately \$30.5 million on our revolving credit facility.
-We intend to renew this revolving credit facility.
-Although we have had preliminary discussions with our lender regarding a renewal and maturity date extension of our revolving credit facility beyond March 31, 2010 and the lender has indicated an intent and willingness to renew and extend the maturity date, no definitive agreement has been reached with respect to a renewal and maturity date extension, applicable interest rate(s), number of lenders involved or other specific terms.
-If discussions with our lender are prolonged or unsuccessful, we may consider obtaining funds through different banking relationships, offerings of debt or equity securities and/or other means, including the sale of assets.
+We are currently in compliance with all debt covenants and we expect to continue to be in compliance during the balance of 2009.
+As we have historically, we continue to make all interest payments on time, and as of November 1, 2009, we have made principal payments of approximately \$40.5 million on our revolving credit facility and term loan since December 2008.
+We intend to renew the revolving credit facility.
+Although we have had preliminary discussions with our lender regarding a renewal and maturity date extension of our revolving credit facility beyond March 31, 2010 and the lender has indicated a willingness to renew and extend the maturity date, no definitive agreement has been reached with respect to a renewal and maturity date extension, applicable interest rate(s), number of lenders involved or other specific terms.
+If discussions with our lender are prolonged or unsuccessful, we will be required to obtain funds through different banking relationships, offerings of debt or equity securities and/or other means, including the sale of assets.
+We cannot assure you that such alternative financing sources will be available to us or, if they are available, that they will be on terms favorable to us.

 On July 10, 2006, we entered into a \$5.0 million term loan agreement with Bank of America, N.A. related to the purchase of new gas compressor units.
 The loan began amortizing quarterly on March 31, 2007 on a straight-line basis over seven years based on the outstanding principal balance at December 31, 2006.
-Amounts borrowed bear interest at Bank of America prime (3.25% at June 30, 2009).
+Amounts borrowed bear interest at Bank of America prime (3.25% at September 30, 2009).
 We make quarterly interest payments on amounts borrowed under the agreement.
 Our obligations under the agreement are collateralized by a lien on the compressor units.
-As of June 30, 2009, approximately \$3.2 million was outstanding under this agreement, of which \$714,000 and \$2.5 million are included in current maturities of long-term debt and long-term debt, net of current maturities, respectively, on our accompanying consolidated balance sheet.
+As of September 30, 2009, approximately \$3.1 million was outstanding under this agreement, of which \$714,000 and \$2.3 million are included in current maturities of long-term debt and long-term debt, net of current maturities, respectively, on our accompanying consolidated balance sheet.

 Building Loans.
 In June 2004, we purchased the office building we occupy in Oklahoma City, Oklahoma for \$3.7 million.
 One of the two loans associated with this building, with an original principal amount of \$389,000, matured in March 2006 and bore interest at a rate of 6% per annum.
 The other loan associated with this building, with an original principal amount of \$3.0 million, matures in June 2011 and bears interest at a rate of 6.5% per annum.
-As of June 30, 2009, approximately \$2.6 million was outstanding on this loan.
+As of September 30, 2009, approximately \$2.5 million was outstanding on this loan.
 The loan requires monthly interest and principal payments and is collateralized by the related land and building.